Reproductive Health Considerations in Clinical Research

 Click Here to access our interactive project-specific website >

-Since then, we strive to develop MRCT Center deliverables with an eye towards promoting understanding, especially when the audience includes patients, participants, and caregivers.
-Our plain language, patient-centric Clinical Research Glossary which was piloted in 2020 continues to grow via a collaborative consensus-building workgroup and adopted as a CDISC global standard in April 2023.
+All of us here at the MRCT Center strive to develop tools and resources that promote understanding, especially when the audience includes patients, participants, and caregivers.
+Our plain language, patient-centric Clinical Research Glossary, which was piloted in 2020, continues to grow via a collaborative consensus-building workgroup process, and was adopted as a CDISC global standard in April 2023.

-Other Health Literacy in Clinical Research efforts include a suite of Data Literacy Infographics to be released in summer 2024, an ongoing virtual Health Literacy Training and Checklist for IRBs, and COVID-19 Research Flyers.
+Other Health Literacy in Clinical Research efforts include the 2025 release of a suite of Data Literacy Infographics, an ongoing virtual Health Literacy Training and Checklist for IRBs, and a newly initiated project to update the Health Literacy in Clinical Research website content.

 Objectives